dask/dask/docs/source/develop.rst

 ~~~~~~~~~

 Every significative code contribution should be listed in the
 :doc:`changelog` under the corresponding version.
 When submitting a Pull
-Request in Github please add to that file explaining what was added/modified.
+Request in Github, please add to that file explaining what was added/modified.

 Contributing to Documentation